1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 • Can eczema (atopic dermatitis) be cured?

-• Can your baby’s eczema (atopic dermatitis) improve or even disappear?
+• Can your baby’s eczema (atopic dermatitis) improve?

 • What factors affect eczema (atopic dermatitis) flare-ups?